wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/ai-visuals-power-bi/includes/5-lab.md

 In this exercise, you will create the **Sales Exploration** report.

+> [!NOTE]
+> The exercise will require you to login to Power BI service, you will use your existing account to login before starting the lab.

 ### Create the report

 In this task, you will create the **Sales Exploration** report.